nkkav/elemapprox/README.rst

 ``elemapprox`` has been conceived as an extension to Prof. Mark G. Arnold's work as puhlished in HDLCON 2001.
 Most functions have been prefixed with the letter ``k`` in order to avoid function name clashes in both ANSI C and Verilog HDL implementations.
-Currently, the VHDL version uses unprefixed names (e.g. acos instead of kacos).
+Currently, the plain VHDL version uses unprefixed names (e.g. acos instead of kacos).
+An alternative VHDL version named ``vhdlieee`` is compatible to the ``IEEE.math_real`` package and features prefixed names.

 The transcendental functions supported include most elementary functions (hence the name ``elemapprox``) and the list is as follows: